VIAUBXAV081/demok/FullStackBlogDemo/README.md

 # FullStack Blog Demo

-This demo showcases a simple full-stack application integrated with OpenAI to generate post suggestions based on the provided title.
+This demo showcases a simple full-stack application integrated with OpenAI and DeepL.

 # Configuration